factorhouse/kpow-streams-agent/README.md

 ### Register Multiple Kafka Streams Instances

-If you run multiple Kafka Streams instances in one application, register them on the same StreamsRegistry.
+You can register multiple Kafka Streams instances on the same StreamsRegistry.

 ```java
 KafkaStreams dedupeStreams = new KafkaStreams(dedupeTopology, dedupeProps);